Nihility-Shift/VCMTemplate/VCMT.DocBuilder/DefaultFiles/README_Template.md

 - ✅ Host
   - Only the host needs this mod.
 - ✅ Session
+  - Requires the room to be marked as Mod_Session for functionality.
-  - Requires the room to be marked as Mod_Session.
+  - Requires the room to be marked as Mod_Session for joining.
 - ✅ All
   - All players must have this mod installed.